 Trafficking

 Trafficking amounts to modern-day slavery.
 Thousands of individuals are trafficked into the US every year, and the vast majority of them are women.
 Trafficking victims are coerced into working.
 In the case of sex trafficking, women are forced into prostitution or the sex entertainment industry.
 But trafficking is not limited to the sex industry.
 Trafficked victims may be coerced into working in industries such as agriculture, sweatshop factory work, and domestic, janitorial, or restaurant work.
 Clinicians must be aware of the possibility that patients may be the victim of trafficking.
-During migration, women are especially vulnerable to trafficking.
-Click the Resources sidebar for additional resources, including Look Beneath the Surface , a program of the Administration for Children and Families .
+When women are displaced from their homes, women are especially vulnerable to trafficking.
+One resource includes the Administration for Children and Families .

 What You Can Do